JamesLiu12/FPS-Simulator/README.md

 [Click here to view Enemy](./images/Enemy1.jpg)

 ### Crosshair
 * The red point in the center of the screen is the crosshair.
-Unfortunately, it does not support customization now.
+Aim at the enemy with it.
+I could make

 ### The Maze
 * The Maze is carefully designed to ensure players have different experiences exploring different paths.